oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * A MapOf instance MUST be considered valid iff each of its keys is an instance of *ktype*.

 #### 3.2.1.4 Derived Enumeration
 The *enum* option creates an enumeration derived from a referenced Array, Choice, Map or Record type.
 (See [Section 3.2.3](#323-syntactic-sugar)).
-The referenced type is specified by either the BaseType element or the ktype/vtype options of a type definition.
 This is the only kind of type definition where BaseType is not a JADN type.

 #### 3.2.1.5 Format
 *format*